Interested in participating in one of our events as a speaker or an exhibitor?

 Below is a selection of the experts you may hear from at our events.

 Dan Prescher is a native of Omaha, Nebraska.
 He earned a degree in Journalism at the University of Nebraska and a Master of Fine Arts from the University of Iowa Writer’s Workshop.
 Dan worked as a copywriter for many years in educational fundraising and electronic fund transfer systems marketing until he met his wife, Suzan Haskins, with whom he ran a successful multi-media marketing business in Omaha until 2001.
 That’s when Suzan suggested selling the house, cars, and furniture and moving to Ecuador to take a job with International Living.
 It was a decision that has occasionally made them (and their friends and family) wonder about their sanity, but one that they have never regretted.
 Since then, Dan and Suzan have lived and worked in Ecuador, Panama, Nicaragua, and three locations in Mexico for International Living.
-Dan currently lives in Cotacachi, Ecuador and in Merida, the capital of Mexico’s state of Yucatan, where he and a fellow expat—two guys with guitars—perform together as The Yucatones.
+Dan currently lives in Cotacachi, Ecuador and in his spare time he enjoys playing the guitar and songwriting.

-Glynna graduated from Bryn Mawr College in Pennsylvania, and also holds an MS in Journalism from Columbia University Graduate School of Journalism in New York and an MBA from the University of Chicago.
+Glynna graduated from Bryn Mawr College in Pennsylvania.
+She holds an M.S. in Journalism from Columbia University Graduate School of Journalism in New York and an MBA from the University of Chicago.

 Keith is a fellow of the Malaysian Branch of The Royal Asiatic Society and continues to travel and explore Asia at every opportunity.
 He also mountain bikes (badly) and consequently knows the Malaysian medical system and its hospitals well.